markirius/ubuntu_java_install/README.md

 ![](imgs/4.png)

-follow the steps (user password will be required for use in apt) of script and wait the complete install message.
+Follow the steps (user password will be required for use in apt) of script and wait the complete install message.
 Maybe this script works on linuxmint the common edition, debian based will not work.
 I hope this helps you!

 Talvez este script funcione no linuxmint a versão padrão, a baseada em debian não funcionará.

-siga os passos (sua senha de usuário será requerida para uso no apt) do script e espere a mensagem de instalação concluída.
+Siga os passos (sua senha de usuário será requerida para uso no apt) do script e espere a mensagem de instalação concluída.
 Espero que isto te ajude!